WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Default value: `null`
 -   Subproperties
     -   `backgroundImage`: type `boolean`, default value `false`
-    -   `backgroundSize`: type `boolean|string`, default value `false`
+    -   `backgroundSize`: type `boolean`, default value `false`

-This value signals that a block supports some of the CSS style properties related to background, e.g., background image files and related properties..
+This value signals that a block supports some of the CSS style properties related to background.
 When it does, the block editor will show UI controls for the user to set their values if [the theme declares support](/docs/how-to-guides/themes/global-settings-and-styles.md#opt-in-into-ui-controls).

 `backgroundImage` adds UI controls which allow the user to select a background image.
 `backgroundSize` adds the FocalPointPicker to pick the position of the background image and allow the user to select the background size (cover, contain, fixed).